sawenzel/VecGeom/README.md

       Look for a ROOT installation to include ROOT interfacing modules and enable ROOT as a benchmarking case.

     USOLIDS [OFF]
       Enable USolids as a benchmarking case.
-Setting this to ON requires the USOLIDS_DIR variable to be set to the install directory of USolids.
+If no USolids directory is specified, the shipped USolids will be built during compilation.

     USOLIDS_DIR [NONE]
-      USolids install directory.
-Ignored unless USOLIDS is set to ON.
+      External USolids install directory.

     USOLIDS_INCLUDE_DIR [NONE]
       Can be used to specify the exact directory in which to look for USolids header files.